MicrosoftDocs/azure-ai-docs/articles/search/vector-search-how-to-quantization.md

 ms.author: heidist
 ms.service: azure-ai-search
 ms.topic: how-to
-ms.date: 11/04/2024
+ms.date: 11/19/2024
 ---

-# Use scalar or binary quantization to compress vector size
+# Compress vectors using scalar or binary quantization

-Quantization is recommended for reducing vector size because it lowers both memory and disk storage requirements for float16 and float32 embeddings.
+Azure AI Search supports scalar and binary quantization for reducing the size of vectors in a search index.
+Quantization is recommended for reducing vector size because it lowers both memory and disk storage consumption for float16 and float32 embeddings.
 To offset the effects of a smaller index, you can add oversampling and reranking over uncompressed vectors.

+To use built-in quantization, follow these steps:

+> [!div class="checklist"]
+> - Add [vector fields and a `vectorSearch` configuration](vector-search-how-to-create-index.md) to an index
+> - Add `vectorSearch.compressions`
+> - Add a `scalarQuantization` or `binaryQuantization` configuration and give it a name
+> - Set optional properties to mitigate the effects of lossy indexing
+> - Create a new vector profile that uses the named configuration
+> - Create a new vector field having the new vector profile
+> - Load the index with float32 or float16 data that's quantized during indexing with the configuration you defined
+> - Optionally, [query quantized data](#query-a-quantized-vector-field-using-oversampling) using the oversampling parameter if you want to override the default

+## Prerequisites

+- [Vector fields in a search index](vector-search-how-to-create-index.md) with a `vectorSearch` configuration, using the HNSW algorithm and a new vector profile.

+## Supported quantization techniques

 Quantization applies to vector fields receiving float-type vectors.
 In the examples in this article, the field's data type is `Collection(Edm.Single)` for incoming float32 embeddings, but float16 is also supported.
 When the vectors are received on a field with compression configured, the engine automatically performs quantization to reduce the footprint of the vector data in memory and on disk.